deimosfr/mytechnotebook/docs/Misc/LaTeX/beamer-create-beautiful-latex-presentations.md

 2. If you have a lot of slides to do, Beamer is for you
 3. If you absolutely need something clear, beautiful and that looks professional, use Beamer!

+!!! info

-{{< alert context="info" text="I've made a custom theme with custom functionalities.
+    I've made a custom theme with custom functionalities.
 Some of them require to load custom functions to work.
-I've added everything in that document as well" />}}
+I've added everything in that document as well

 You can look at [a result example here](../../static/pdf/beamer.pdf).
 If you want to grab the sources of that example, you can get it [from my Git](https://git.deimos.fr/?p=git_deimosfr.git;a=tree;f=others/beamer_template;hb=HEAD).